 The very next morning, we all traveled with our two Irish friends/guides Sauce and Declan (two brothers who etched their way into my heart last May) to New Grange.
 New Grange is a spiritual site that people travel to see from all over the world.
 People are a bit confused about it and have many theories about it because it has been dated to around 3150 BC.
 It is Neolithic.
 This means it pre-dates the Pyramids at Giza by about 600 years.

 We walked in through the stone birth canal like passage leading to a chamber with three open room like cut outs featuring basin stones where the remains of five people were found when the tombs were first excavated.
-I cannot describe both the spinning sensation and the feeling of thousands of tons of rock and soil overhead.
+I cannot describe the feeling of thousands of tons of rock and soil overhead.
 Having been there in person finally, I can tell you that Newgrange is situated in a vortex.
 The people who lived there in the Stone Age would have felt this even if they did not understand it conceptually.
 You can think of a vortex like a chakra for the earth itself.
 This is why the land around this vortex is so particularly fertile.
 Some vortexes serve as a channel to other places in our universe.
 Others serve as channels to other dimensions.
 The Vortex at Newgrange is a seventh dimensional portal.
 What this means is that the people who built this structure (or shall we say the individual (s) who had it built) were able to perceive and conceive of the idea of another universe outside our own.
 But they made sense of this other universe in the context of death and life.
 They thought this other universe was where people went after they died.
 The realm of the afterlife.

 They were also obsessed with the cycles of the sun and moon.
 To the people of this time, the sun was life.
 Everything in their life was at the mercy of the sun.
 They worshipped the sun.
 They kept elaborate track of the celestial bodies.
 They associated the sun so strongly with life that they used the light of the sun to attempt to restore life to the spirits of the dead.
 Essentially, scientists say that the structure at Newgrange is a passage tomb, a burial cairn.
 But it is not only that.
 It was not only erected to mark this vortex spot and serve as a tomb, but also to accumulate and make use of its energy.